anton-smirnov-robert/weaver/content/concept/Mendelian inheritance.md

 - concept
 ---

-In 1865, the monk and botanist Gregor Mendel find that a trait can have different variants (alleles) and suggested three laws:
+In 1865, the monk and botanist Gregor Mendel find that a trait can have different variants (alleles).

+He did not used the word "gene", this *basic unit of heredity* was called as such decades later.
+Molecular genes as sequences of nucleotides in DNA came a hundred years later.

+Mendel suggested three laws:

 - Some alleles are dominant while others are recessive.
 - Each gamete carries only one allele for each gene.